The Human-Canine Bond.

 Conclusion.

-There are many complex reasons why people love dogs so much.
+The canine-human bond is fascinating.
 Dogs are capable of providing purpose and meaning in people’s lives by lifting a person’s mood, providing companionship, or helping with physical tasks.
 They touch our hearts and highlight the human need for love and companionship.

 They are an inspiration for our own unique abilities to love, nurture and care to come shining through.
 But it isn’t one sided.
 Dogs, too, gain a great deal of comfort and confidence from the people they live with in the human world.

 While we may sometimes prefer the company of our pets, instead of people, we should remember – a dog brings out the very best of our own human qualities – an essential element for a harmonious society.
+There is undoubtedly something wonderful in that canine-human bond that has developed over many centuries of our lives together.